Zyadsowilam/Bioinformatics/README.md

 ### Introduction

-The Testing module contains stress tests and unit tests for the Dot Plot and ORFs programs to ensure their functionality and reliability.
+The Testing module contains stress tests /unit for ORFs programs to ensure their functionality and reliability.

 ### Usage

 To run the tests, execute the test script provided for each program.
-The tests will verify that the programs produce the expected output for different input scenarios.
+The tests will verify that the programs produce the expected output for different input scenarios.Using random sequence of DNA

 ### Installation